i-amsagar/i-amsagar/README.md

 ### Hi 👋, I'm Sagar Tomar 🤗

-- 👨‍💻 Software Engineer | Full Stack Developer | Web Development
+- 👨‍💻 Software Engineer | Web Development
 - 📝 I’m always seeking new technologies to explore.
 - 💬 Ask me about Web Development!
 I'm here to help.
 - ✨ Fun fact: I'm passionate about coding and enjoy the thrill of problem-solving before writing the code. ✌️